flxsosa/ProgramSearch/AbstractionTODO.md

 - [ ] test batching ...

 - [ ] why is AbstractPointerNet worse than noExecution?
-	- hyp1: just bc of
+	- hyp1: just bc of hidden state
 	- hyp2: only having a decoder makes it train better

+what do i actually want to test?
+- [ ] can we learn to successfully judge sketches?
+- [ ] what is the right way to train a sketch judger?
+- [ ] what is the correct form of a sketch judger?